 2003—Amputation avoided by bone grown from bone marrow cells: In July 2003, orthopedic surgeon Michael Ehrlich, MD, performs a first-of-its kind procedure to help grow bone in the leg of nine-year-old boy born without a fibula.
 By using bone marrow cells from the patient's pelvis, combined with demineralized bone matrix, Ehrlich succeeds in growing bone alongside cartilage in the patient's leg.
 Without this procedure, the conventional option would be amputation of the child's leg.
 More about pediatric orthopedic services.

 2004—Fetal surgery proves successful: An international study published in the New England Journal of Medicine shows that performing laser treatment in utero is more effective for treating TTTS than conventional treatment with amniocentesis.
-TTTS is a condition in the placenta resulting in a disproportionate flow of blood to the twins.
+TTTS is a condition in the placenta resulting in a disproportionate flow of blood between twins.
 Hasbro Children's Hospital, in collaboration with The Warren Alpert Medical School of Brown University and Women & Infants' Hospital, is the only site in North America to participate in the study.
 Francois Luks, MD, of Hasbro Children's Hospital, is an author on the paper.

 2005—Child magazine ranks Hasbro Children's Hospital 9th nationally for its orthopedics program.

-—The Art While You Wait program designed for the Hasbro Children's Hospital emergency department is one of five winners nationally in the Blair Sadler International Healing Arts Competition.
+2005—The Art While You Wait program designed for the Hasbro Children's Hospital emergency department is one of five winners nationally in the Blair Sadler International Healing Arts Competition.

-—Hasbro Children's Hospital's community asthma programs receive a 2005 "Healthy Schools!
+2005—Hasbro Children's Hospital's community asthma programs receive a 2005 "Healthy Schools!
 Healthy Kids!" award from the RI Department of Health and the RI Department of Education.

 2006—Hasbro Children's Hospital opens its Center for Pediatric Imaging and Sedation: The diagnostic suite offers a complete range of imaging services, including MRI and CT scans, exclusively for children and is designed to make imaging quick, easy and anxiety free for children.